Friday, February 17, 2017 at Portland Community College – Cascade

 Storytelling Gathering 7:00 – 9:30 PM

-Wisdom of the Elders, Inc. and the Northwest Indian Storytellers Association will hold two cultural events Friday, February 17, 2017 at Portland Community College Cascade’s Moriarty Auditorium (705 North Killingsworth, Portland, OR 97217).
+Wisdom of the Elders, Inc. and the Northwest Indian Storytellers Association held two cultural events on Friday, February 17, 2017 at Portland Community College Cascade’s Moriarty Auditorium (705 North Killingsworth, Portland, OR 97217).
 Map below.

-The Traditional First Foods Symposium Friday afternoon 2:30 – 5:00 pm features guest speakers discussing the impact of a changing environment on salmon, lamprey eel, camas and other threatened or endangered traditional First Foods species.
-Speakers include Samantha Chisholm Hatfield, PhD (Siletz and Cherokee), Valerie Goodness (Tsalagi and Ojibwe), Ciarra Greene (Nez Perce or Nimiipuu) and Maiya Osife (Kaibab Paiute).
+The Traditional First Foods Symposium was held on Friday afternoon 2:30 – 5:00 pm featuring many guest speakers that discussed the impact of a changing environment on salmon, lamprey eel, camas and other threatened or endangered traditional First Foods species.
+Speakers: Samantha Chisholm Hatfield, PhD (Siletz and Cherokee), Valerie Goodness (Tsalagi and Ojibwe), Ciarra Greene (Nez Perce or Nimiipuu) and Maiya Osife (Kaibab Paiute).
 Their bios are included below.

-The evening of Native American storytelling is Friday evening at 7:00 pm when we celebrate our eleventh season of tribal storytelling.
-The Advisory Council members of the Northwest Indian Storytellers Association will share traditional stories about traditional First Foods.
-Presenters will include Ed Edmo (Shoshone‐Bannock and Nez Perce), Esther Stutzman (Komemma Kalapuya and Coos), Roger Fernandes (Lower Elwha S’Klallam), Raven Heavy Runner (Blackfoot), and Toby Joseph (Apache and Ute)
+The evening of Native American storytelling was held Friday evening at 7:00 pm, we celebrated our eleventh season of tribal storytelling.
+The Advisory Council members of the Northwest Indian Storytellers Association shared traditional stories about traditional First Foods.
+Presenters: Ed Edmo (Shoshone‐Bannock and Nez Perce), Esther Stutzman (Komemma Kalapuya and Coos), Roger Fernandes (Lower Elwha S’Klallam), Raven Heavy Runner (Blackfoot), and Toby Joseph (Apache and Ute)

-Tickets are now available at Brown Paper Tickets at http://bpt.me/2817174 and at the door on a sliding scale with no one turned away for lack of funds.
-Contact Miranda Mishan at Wisdom of the Elders ([email protected] or (503) 775-4014) for more information or continue to check the Wisdom website for updates at www.wisdomoftheelders.org.
-We look forward to seeing you for our eleventh year of Native American cultural arts.
+Contact Miranda Mishan at Wisdom of the Elders (firstname.lastname@example.org or (503) 775-4014) for more information or continue to check the Wisdom website for updates at www.wisdomoftheelders.org.
+We look forward to seeing you to our next storytelling event.